 What is the minimum wage in Hawaii?

-Hawaii’s minimum wage is $10.10 currently, which is $2.85 higher than the federal minimum wage of $7.25.
-The state minimum wage last changed in January 2018, when it increased by $0.85 from $9.25.
+The current minimum wage in Hawaii is $10.10 per hour, which is $2.85 higher than the federal minimum wage of $7.25.
+The state minimum wage last changed in January 2018, when it increased from $9.25.
 This was the fourth and final rise in a series of gradual increases approved in 2014.

 Some additional minimum wage regulations apply for specific categories of employee in Hawaii, including: